 An advisory board will be set up in the first quarter of 2021 to provide topic-specific support in the preparation of the Innsbruck Cultural Strategy 2030.
 It consists of approx. 25 personalities from the fields of art and culture, but also from other relevant areas such as science, education, youth, social affairs, integration, tourism, creative industries or urban planning.

 The advisory board will be asked for expertise by the project team or the working group on demand.
 The members will be announced in the first quarter of 2021.

 The project team is responsible for the overall coordination and organization as well as the ongoing strategical coordination with the political decision makers.
-It consists of the head of the office for cultural affairs of the City of Innsbruck Dr.in Isabelle Brandauer, Arch.
-Dipl.-Ing.
-Philipp Fromm as representative from the urban planning department, the internal project manager Dipl.-Kult.in Rita Hebenstreit (office for cultural development and funding of the City of Innsbruck) and the external project manager Mag.a Aliette Dörflinger.
+It consists of the head of the office for cultural affairs of the City of Innsbruck Isabelle Brandauer, Philipp Fromm as representative from the urban planning department, Norma Schiffer-Zobernig from the office of the mayor, the internal project manager Rita Hebenstreit (office for cultural development and funding of the City of Innsbruck) and the external project manager Aliette Dörflinger.